Autumn Term 1- Africa

 P.E and Games

-In our P.E sessions this term the children will be participating in multi-skills sessions, as well as undertaking lots of fitness assessments a part of our pilot scheme with Rochdale Township.
-More information will be provided about this at Parent's Evening.
+In our P.E sessions this term the children will be participating in multi-skills sessions, as well as undertaking lots of fitness assessments.

-Games sessions will be taught by Mr Cowling on Monday afternoons.
+Games sessions will be taught by Mr Cowling on Monday and Thursdsay afternoons, so please ensure P.E. kits are in school.

 Topic (Geography, History, Art and D.T)